Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     ```

     Message object after the second generic lamp.

+    ``` json
+    todo
+    ```

     //ToDo: Add explanation and dump of messages

-    => As you can see - the two devices are now in the payload.
+    As you can see, the two devices are now in the payload.
+The send messages will take both devices and .... send an individual messages to Z2M via MQTT.

 7. **Override nodes**